 <meta name="description"> / OGP

 meta name="description" is a meta tag that tells search engines a summary of the page.
-OGP (Open Graph Protocol) is a standard that specifies the title, image, and description shown when a URL is shared on social media.
+OGP (Open Graph Protocol) is a metadata standard that specifies the title, description, image, and other information displayed when a link is shared on social media.
+The card-like preview that appears when you paste a link on social media is controlled by OGP.

 Syntax